-The mechanism of an Inline Five internal combusion engine.
+The mechanism of an Inline Five (or Straight-Five)internal combusion engine.
 Here, five pistons are applied in series to produce an Inline Five engine.
 Each piston is offset from the next by 72 degrees.
-These engines run smoothly and quietly, and are used in a number of production automobiles today, notably those manufactured by Audi.
-More recent modellings of the crankshaft eccentrics have been used here (and I can't be bothered to re-render the movies above!)
+These engines run smoothly and quietly, and are used in a few production automobiles today (a few Audis and one Volvo).
+Different modellings of the crankshaft eccentrics have been used here.

 Detail of V8 crankshaft and pistons.
 The V8 engine, popular for power in trucks and other road vehicles, is a simple extension of the concept of two pistons on one crank.
 This format is typically used to combine compactness and power (such as V8, V10 and V12 engines).